erizov/Professor/semester_6/lecture_31_mlops/data_drift/README.md

 ## TL;DR

-**One Sentence**: A machine learning algorithm that learns patterns from data to make predictions or decisions.
+**One Sentence**: A computational intelligence algorithm that learns patterns from content to make predictions or decisions.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ## Learning Objectives